lucia-auth/lucia/docs/pages/guides/email-and-password/basics.md

 	},
 	getUserAttributes: (attributes) => {
 		return {
-			// we don't need to expose the hashed password!
+			// we don't need to expose the password hash!
 			email: attributes.email
 		};
 	}